All Episodes

 If I don't care about it, we don't talk about it.

-And therefore you can't talk about something I'm not interested in, because I'm not going to sit here and be bored, because then nobody will want to listen to that.
+And therefore, you can't talk about something I'm not interested in because I'm not going to sit here and be bored because then nobody will want to listen to that.

-One of the greatest career risks major media figures have ever taken.
+But on Friday, I take a great career risk, one of the greatest career risks major media figures have ever taken.

 I toss all those safeguards out.